ocaml/dune/doc/dune-files.rst

   is useful whenever a library is shadowed by a local module.
 The library may then still be accessible via this root module

+- ``(ctypes <ctypes stanza>)`` instructs dune to use ctypes stubgen to process your type and function descriptions for binding system libraries, vendored libraries, or other foreign code.
+See :ref:`ctypes-stubgen` for a full reference.
+This field is available since the 3.0 version of the dune language.

 - ``(empty_module_interface_if_absent)`` causes the generation of empty interfaces for every module that does not have an interface file already.
   Useful when modules are used solely for their side-effects.
 This field is